source-saraiva/ezy-install/README.md

 - Minimalist and easy to install
 - Downloads and runs install scripts on demand
-- Supports multiple tools: DHCP, Mysql, Glpi, and more
+- Supports multiple tools: DHCP, DNS, MySQL, GLPI, and more
 - Extensible: add your own `.sh` scripts to the repo

 ## Installation